watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/watson-discovery/README.md

       - `return` = an expression with the value `["title","metadata.source.url"]` (these are the fields for which the entire text is returned; see the "Limit on Size of Search Results" section of this document for more details on why it is extremely important to set this)
       - `natural_language_query` = the `query_text` session variable
    - If you used the actions file with examples (`watson-discovery-query-actions-with-examples.json`) you also need to setup some domain-specific example actions:
-      - In the first step of the "Search within the mining topic" action, set all the same values as "Search" plus the following:
+      - In the extension step of the "Search within the mining topic" action, set all the same values as "Search" plus the following:
          - `filter` = an expression with the value `title:mining`
-      - In the first step of the "How many Bitcoins can exist?" action, set all the same values as "Search" plus the following:
+      - In the extension step of the "How many Bitcoins can exist?" action, set all the same values as "Search" plus the following:
         - `count` = an expression with the value `1` (instead of the `3` in search)
         - `filter` = an expression with the value `title:finite`